 Modelling Innovation - PC MOVA Hold Messages

-Two recent projects which Multimodal have undertaken has identified an issue with the traffic signal add-on – PC MOVA – being unable to accurately model hold messages within the external simulator.
+Two recent projects which Multimodal have undertaken identified an issue with the traffic signal add-on – PC MOVA – being unable to accurately model hold messages within the external simulator (in this case, VISSIM).

 A hold message requires a signal to be constantly sent, which cannot be set-up when configuring the PC MOVA connection file on its own.